Meet the Board

 Central Arizona Chapter Representative – Jeffry Ricker (Scottsdale)

 Jeffry Ricker joined AZCB in 2021.
 He was vice-president of the Central Chapter for two years and now serves as that chapter’s representative to the AZCB state Board of Directors.
-He began to lose his sight in 2017 and was totally blind less than five years later.
+He began to lose his eyesight in 2017 and was totally blind less than five years later.
 He is a freelance health journalist who focuses on disability issues.
 He joined the American Medical Writers Association in 2021, where he now serves as cochair of its DEI Committee.
 He also serves on ASU’s Universal Design & Accessible Technology Working Group.

 Southern Arizona Chapter Representative – Kei Best (Tucson)